How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 Source: Pexels

-Buffing your nails helps to make sure the surface is smooth for application, and primed to bond with the gel.
+Lightly buff your nails to make the surface of your natural nail smooth and shiny for application and primed to bond with the gel polish.

 4) Clean nails